RajaRaviSekarA/BoomBikes/README.md

-# BoomBike - Bike sharing case study for MS - AI/ML
+# BoomBikes - Bike sharing case study for MS - AI/ML
 > This is a case study for Multiple Linear Regression - a bike-sharing service for individuals on a short-term basis

 ## Table of Contents